juleigha/Prototype-RI_DLT_Salesforce_Alternaltive/README.md

 # Prototype-RI_DLT_Salesforce_Alternaltive

-This was my senior project.
+This was my senior project 2015.
 I worked with the Rhode Island's Department of Labor and Transportaion to create an alternative to salesforce.
 This was proposed to raise money for the school and save money for the client (RIDLT)